tmpfs/fs-find/README.md

 ### Arguments

-* `path`: String or array of strings referencing directories or files.
+* `path`: String or array of strings referencing directories and/or files.
 * `opts`: Processing options, see below.
 * `cb`: Callback function with signature `function(err, results)` where results is an array of `info` objects.